 In his “Defense of Poetry,” Shelley famously proclaimed that “poets are the unacknowledged legislators of the world.”
 This has always struck me as a noble and stirring job description, but not necessarily one I feel suited for myself.
 Shelley was, after all, a markedly political and public figure, full of conviction and zeal, which I am not.
 Neither was Kafka, on the other hand, who famously avowed that “a book must be an axe for the frozen sea within us.”
 Toiling away in my bathrobe day after day in the dimness of doubt, I tend to incline towards this more austere and craftsman-like belief.
 With every failed book I write, I keeping trying to forge a stronger blade.

-I was out of work at the time I wrote that poem.
+I was out of work at the time I wrote [“Dream Jobs”].
 I spent a lot time, while not writing poetry, contemplating alternative careers.

 I would choose Gerard Manley Hopkins’ “The Windhover.”
 It’s one of the most charged and dynamic verbal performances in the English language.
 I did, actually, memorize it once, years ago, and so far it hasn’t left me.